Hazrat Babajan: Master to Meher Baba

-In May 1913, Merwan Sheriar Irani, then nineteen years old, was riding his bicycle on the way to class at Deccan College, when he looked up and saw an old woman sitting under a neem tree surrounded by a crowd.
-He had cycled past on previous occasions but had never paid much attention to her, though he was aware that she was regarded by some as a Muslim saint; yet others thought her "a mad woman or a witch or sorceress."
+In May 1913, Merwan Sheriar Irani, then nineteen years old, was riding his bicycle on the way to class at Deccan College, when he looked up and saw Babajan sitting under a neem tree surrounded by a crowd.
+He had cycled past on previous occasions but had never paid much attention to her, though he was aware that she was regarded by some as a Muslim saint; yet others thought her "a mad woman or a witch or sorceress".
 His father, Sheriar Irani, held Babajan in high regard.
-Born into a Zoroastrian family, Sheriar Irani had been an itinerant dervish for a number of years before finally settling in Pune and marrying.
+Born into a Zoroastrian family, Sheriar Irani had been an itinerant dervish for a number of years, before finally settling in Pune and marrying.

 Babajan beckoned Merwan, who in turn was drawn towards her.
 For several months thereafter Merwan Irani would visit the saint; they would sit together yet seldom spoke.
 One night during January 1914, he was about to leave, and before doing so kissed Babajan’s hands, and she in turn held his face in her hands.
 She then kissed him on the forehead, during which he received her spiritual grace (barakah).
 The event subsequently left Merwan Irani in an enraptured state in which he remained abstracted from his normal surroundings for nearly nine months.
 The young man would later become known as Meher Baba.